nyoom-engineering/img-oxocarbon/README.md

 # Oxocarbon Image Batch Processor

-> Ultra-fast, palette-accurate colour-grading for images – powered by the **Oxocarbon** palette and written in OCaml.
+> Ultra-fast, palette-accurate colour-grading for images – powered by the **Oxocarbon** palette and written in OCaml/OxCaml.

 You should probably use lutgen-rs, the output is the same, but this one is fun